Art

 In 2012, when I relocated to a small Utah town from New York City by way of Los Angeles, I thought I was giving up seeing and performing in theatre.
 But I soon realized that I had landed by serendipity in arguably the theatre capital of the country: Cedar City, home of the world-renowned Utah Shakespeare Festival, the Neil Simon Festival (now reconceived as the ardent American Crossroads Theatre), and many accomplished theatre and film professionals.

-Now having lived in southern Utah, central Utah, and Utah County in the north, and having seen and performed theatre in all three regions, I know that Cedar City is no fluke.
+Now having lived in southern Utah, central Utah, and Utah County in the north, and having seen and performed theatre in all three regions (including at the wholesome Hive Collaborative in Provo), I know that Cedar City is no fluke.
 Theatre in Utah is great.
 Everyone here knows it.

 But does anyone know why?
 Some might say it’s because early leaders of The Church of Jesus Christ of Latter-day Saints supported the arts, including theatre.
 Some might say it’s because Mormons go on missions and learn to speak with sincere and persuasive poise, or because Mormons start singing and performing in Church at a young age and develop great voices.
 Some might say it’s the tradition of story-telling cultivated in cohesive, loving families that spend time together and communicate without mediating gadgets.